Block Backstepping for Isotachic Hyperbolic PDEs and Multilayer Timoshenko Beams: Introduction

-Most of these works achieve stability or even exponential stability, but not \emph{rapid} stabilization (being able to set an arbitrarily fast decay rate in the closed loop), much less in the presence of destabilizing boundary conditions.
+\paragraph*{Literature: Rapid Stabilization of Hyperbolic PDEs} Most of these works achieve stability or even exponential stability, but not \emph{rapid} stabilization (being able to set an arbitrarily fast decay rate in the closed loop), much less in the presence of destabilizing boundary conditions.
 This goal was achieved for beams by the use of backstepping technique in two pioneering works~\cite{krstic2008control,smyshlyaev2009arbitrary}, in the first case for an undamped shear beam, and in the second for an Euler-Bernoulli beam.
-More recently, backstepping was extended to obtain rapid stabilization for one-layer~\cite{chen2022} and two-layer~\cite{chen2023} Timoshenko beams (with potentially destabilizing boundary conditions) by using a Riemann transformation to cast the system as a 1-D hyperbolic PIDE-ODE system.
-This allows the use of the backstepping method, which has provided many designs for hyperbolic systems over the years; starting from a single 1-D hyperbolic partial integro-differential equation~\cite{krstic3}, the method was to extended next to $2 \times 2$ systems ~\cite{vazquez-linear,vazquez-nonlinear}, to $n+1 \times n+1$ systems ($n$ states convecting in one direction with one counter-convecting state that is controlled) in~\cite{florent}, and finally to the general case of $n+m \times n+m$ systems ($n$ states convecting in one direction and $m$ controlled states convecting in the opposite), both in the linear~\cite{hu} and quasi-linear~\cite{c6} cases.
-A later refinement allowed to obtain minimum-time convergence~\cite{Auriol2016}.
-These results opened the door to PIDE-ODE designs such as~\cite{c1}, which was the key in our latest Timoshenko beam designs.
+More recently, backstepping was extended to obtain rapid stabilization for one-layer Timoshenko~\cite{chen2022} and the two-layer Timoshenko~\cite{chen2023} (with potentially destabilizing boundary conditions) by using a Riemann transformation to cast the system as a 1-D hyperbolic PIDE-ODE system.
+This allows the use of the backstepping method, which has provided many designs for hyperbolic systems over the years; starting from a single 1-D hyperbolic partial integro-differential equation~\cite{krstic3}, the method was to extended next to $2 \times 2$ systems ~\cite{vazquez-linear,vazquez-nonlinear}, to $n+1 \times n+1$ system~\cite{florent}s ($n$ states convecting in one direction with one counter-convecting state that is controlled), and finally to the general case of $n+m \times n+m$ systems ($n$ states convecting in one direction and $m$ controlled states convecting in the opposite), both in the linear~\cite{hu} and quasi-linear~\cite{c6} cases.
+A later refinement allowed to obtain minimum-time convergence~\cite{Auriol2016, espitia2021predictor}. { Block backstepping is developed for the case where some of the layers possibly have the same physical properties (as e.g. in lamination of repeated layers) which leads to \emph{isotachic} hyperbolic PDEs (i.e. where some states have the same transport speeds).
+The particular yet physical and interesting case of Timoshenko beams with repeated layers requires modification of the general design, which we provide as the traditional PDE backstepping suitable for hyperbolic PDEs with different transport speeds is not aplicable.
+This modifications allow to use backstepping PIDE-ODE designs~\cite{c1,deutscher2019output,gabriel2023robust}, which we applied for one a two-layer Timoshenko beam designs.\\ Regarding block backstepping, the literature is scarce; for example, Humaidi et al~\cite{humaidi2018design} proposed two block-backstepping algorithms for balancing and tracking control of ball and arc system and showed the block-backstepping controller designed for nonlinear system gives better transient performance.
+Another work~\cite{humaidi2017design} presented three block-backstepping controllers for ball and arc system and the internal stability of the system was analyzed using zero dynamic criteria.
+Similarly, for controlling the Two-Wheeled Inverted Pendulum (TWIP) system, Humaidi et al~\cite{humaidi2021block} studied the the control design of block backstepping control and the simulation showed that the proposed controller achieves the goals.}